-This sports coaching course prepares you to work in the leisure industry.
-It also provides the knowledge required to progress onto HND Sports Coaching and Developing Sport or HND Fitness, Health and Exercise.
+This sports coaching course prepares you to work in the sports coaching and leisure industry.
+It also provides the knowledge required to progress onto further study.

 You must be physically fit to undertake the practical elements of the course.